 This depends on the age of your baby, how often they are feeding overnight and whether they are breast or bottle fed.

-There are a few options;
+There are several options;

 Gradually reducing the number of feeds over night by re-settling instead

-Gradually reducing the volume of the bottle or the time at the breast then resettling if they continue to wake.
+Gradually reducing the volume of the bottle or the time at the breast, then resettling if they continue to wake.

 If your baby is only having one feed, then you can try cutting the feed cold turkey and resettling instead.